Afiddrus/cholid06/README.md

 Welcome to my world of creative domain, I am a Frontend Web Developer, Backend Web Developer, and Database Administrator doing all things creative to make the digital space a more unique and awesome place.
 I enjoy bringing a static design or idea to life and learning new technologies in the process.

 ### Experience
+### Experience
-I have over 5 years of expertise in seamlessly blending design, development, and captivating imagery.
-I've mastered the art of crafting _reusable email components_, _building mobile-responsive campaigns_, and _designing impactful digital ads_ for content creation.
-My contributions as an Open Source Contributor involve ensuring accessibility and providing valuable resources to support the initiatives of veterans transitioning into tech careers.
+I have over 3 years of expertise in seamlessly blending design, development, and captivating imagery.
+I've mastered the art of crafting reusable email components, building mobile-responsive campaigns, and designing impactful digital ads for content creation.
+My contributions extend to being an Open Source Contributor, where I ensure accessibility and provide valuable resources to support initiatives, especially for veterans transitioning into tech careers.
 Let's connect and explore how I can bring my unique blend of skills to your team.

 <br><br>